LearnOnDemandSystems/docs/tms/Unlisted/instructor-class-editing.md

 > ![You haven't assigned any classrooms](images/havent-assigned-classrooms.png)
 > ![You haven't made this event visible](images/havent-made-event-visible.png)

->[!alert] If the DisableAutomation checkbox was not checked, the API will return all settings back to the original when it runs its refresh.
+>[!alert] If the DisableAutomation checkbox was not checked, all settings will be returned back to the original settings.
 > ![DisableAutomation Checkbox](images/disable-automation.png)